AntiLaby/jsemver/README.md

 ~~~

 ### Maven ###
-To install the Java SemVer library add the following dependency to your Maven
+To install the Java SemVer library add the following dependency to your `pom.xml`
-project.

 **Current stable version**
 ~~~ xml